Are you haunted by the debt of Christmas past? Try these tips to pay it all off sooner.

-So, if your holiday spending is making your financial life harder in the new year, you’re not alone.
-But there are steps you can take to pay off that debt faster.
-Paying off holiday debt may take some short-term sacrifice, but you’ll benefit greatly in the long run.
-You’ll probably get a better night’s sleep without financial woes weighing you down.
+If your holiday spending is making your financial life harder in the new year, there are steps you can take to pay off that debt faster.
+Here are five tips for kicking holiday debt out of your life in 2024.

 1. Sell stuff online